 Lastly, take a look at everything you have entered, and when ready - confirm the order to complete your Polygon trade.

-How to Trade Polygon Guide - The Verdict
+How To Trade Polygon (MATIC) Guide - The Verdict

 As a beginner, you will first want to spend some time understanding what Polygon is all about and how it is relevant in the current crypto market.
 Once you do, you can start devising a trading plan that fits your financial goals and risk propensity.

 As emphasized throughout our How to Trade Polygon Guide, make sure that you pick a regulated broker for trading Polygon.
 Choosing a platform like eToro can give you access to commission-free trades, as well as a high level of security that comes from heavy regulation.